GameParrot/lunarcmd/README.md

 # Usage
 To start with default settings run `lunarcmd <lunar_version>`. lunar_version can be any Lunar Client version (ex: 1.8)
 # Building
 To build, run `make`.
 To install after building, run `sudo make install`.
+You will need to have Swift installed to build.
 # SwiftyJSON
 The SwiftyJSON.swift is from https://github.com/IBM-Swift/SwiftyJSON, with a few small modifications to make building work on Linux.
 # Downloading